dtaylorbarca/42_cursus/Milestone_3/Fly-in/README.md

 ```
 ## Execution

-To execute the main simulation interpreter[cite: 94]:
+To execute the main simulation interpreter:
 ```bash
 make run
 ```

-To run the project in debug mode utilizing Python's built-in debugger (`pdb`)[cite: 95]:
+To run the project in debug mode utilizing Python's built-in debugger (`pdb`):
 ```bash
 make debug
 ```